-On October 6, 2020, the Company consummated the acquisition of the business of Empire Petroleum Partners, LLC, comprising the wholesale business of supplying fuel, which included 1,453 gas stations operated by others (dealers) and 84 self-operated convenience stores and gas stations (the "Empire Acquisition").
-In the third quarter of 2021, the Company finalized the accounting treatment of the Empire Acquisition, including the valuation of some of the assets acquired and the goodwill resulting from the acquisition.
+On October 6, 2020, the Company consummated the acquisition of the business of Empire Petroleum quarter of 2021, the Company finalized the accounting treatment of the Empire Acquisition, including the valuation of some of the assets acquired and the goodwill resulting from the acquisition.
 As a result, the Company primarily reduced property and equipment by approximately \$14.7 million, reduced the option to acquire ownership rights by \$2.8 million and increased the deferred tax asset by approximately \$2.9 million.
 The adjustments to the assets acquired resulted in an increase in goodwill of approximately \$14.6 million, all of which was allocated to the GPMP segment.
+These adjustments res assets acquired resulted in an increase in goodwill of approximately \$14.6 million, all of which was allocated to the GPMP segment.
 These adjustments resulted in a reduction in depreciation and amortization expenses recorded by approximately \$2.3 million, of which approximately \$0.8 million related to amounts recorded for the year ended December 31, 2020.